Top 10 Construction Trends In 2020 - Transforming The AEC Industry

 Modularization and Prefabrication: When we talk about the AEC industry, modularization and prefabrication buildings is the first thing that now comes to mind and has become one of the key elements of this industry.
 This idea became popular due to being the perfect fit for low budget projects which had time constraints.
 It promises faster on-site assembly and standardized higher quality builds.
 With advanced high-tech design and construction methodologies, a greater number of components would be easily manufactured off-site, with minimal material wastage.
 To board this concept developers are coming up with their factories on one side and architects are being more progressive with their designing aspect on the other side.
 In upcoming years, it would be impossible to achieve the perfect construction project without modularization.

-Digital Twins: This is a digital replica of the infrastructure build which will enable visualization of the asset throughout the lifecycle of the project.
+Digital Twins: This is a digital replica of the infrastructure build that will enable visualization of the asset throughout the lifecycle of the project.
 It helps analyze the performance and tracks changes to optimize the overall performance of the asset.
 They form the backbone for a lot of decision-making processes for any construction project.
-While technological advancements are stimulating innovation in the field of BIM and pushing its usage in construction projects, soon it is Digital Twins which will gain widespread momentum to bring about more immersive experience for the client.
+While technological advancements are stimulating innovation in the field of BIM and pushing its usage in construction projects, soon it is Digital Twins which will gain widespread momentum to bring about more immersive experiences for the client.
 Integrating BIM Services with digital twins and other advancements like cloud technology augmented reality, and drones, BIM can be unleashed in its full potential to add value to the AEC industry.

-Exoskeleton: This is the emerging tech trend in the construction industry which helps workers carry more load than their body capacity along with increasing their safety during on-site construction work.
+Exoskeleton: This is the emerging tech trend in the construction industry that helps workers carry more load than their body capacity along with increasing their safety during on-site construction work.
 Exoskeletons will drastically improve the bottom line for construction companies by reducing the total number of workers required on-site in addition to reducing the man-hours lost due to human injuries.
 While exoskeletons are gaining more acceptance, they might lose it to robots and 3D printing alternatives as they are still dependent on human operation.
 But they might still be the perfect compromise between the labor unions who would try to protect their member’s jobs from being lost.

-Artificial Intelligence: AI is turning construction to ‘artificial construction’ which will bring about real-time virtual reality models and reduce the overall errors.
+Artificial Intelligence: AI is turning construction into ‘artificial construction’ which will bring about real-time virtual reality models and reduce the overall errors.
 Today a lot more data is being first collected at the construction site and Artificial Intelligence is brought to use to seep through the noise in Big Data and escape the key issues for our customers.
 AI technologies like machine learning, image, and object recognition are being used in construction modeling workflows.
 With such technology a simple phone taken image uploaded on the cloud can be used to analyze the building material, height of the building, type of roof, etc. and all such data will guide us to progress ahead in the project and its decision making.

 Green and sustainable technology: For many years Building regulations and Governments are emphasizing building design and construction which reduces its impact on the environment and increases overall sustainability.
 Such a demand would increase more and more in the coming years.
 Reducing wastage of material, recycling old material, optimizing energy efficiency, and low to zero carbon emission will be the driving force for building construction and design for years to come.